Entropy of logarithmic modes: Abstract

 \section{Abstract}

-Consider $(M,g)$ a compact, boundaryless, Riemannian manifold whose geodesic flow on its unit sphere bundle is Anosov.
+Let $(M,g)$ be a compact, boundaryless, Riemannian manifold whose geodesic flow on its unit sphere bundle is Anosov.
+Consider the (semiclassical) Laplace-Beltrami operator on $M$.
 Let $\epsilon >0$.

-We study the semiclassical measures $\mu_{sc}$ of $\epsilon$-logarithmic modes, which are quasimodes spectrally supported in intervals of width $\epsilon \frac{\h}{|\log \h|}$, of the Laplace-Beltrami operator on $M$.
-We derive a lower bound for the Kolmogorov-Sinai entropy of $\mu_{sc}$ therefore extending the work of Ananthamaran-Koch-Nonnenmacher \cite{AKN06}.
+We study the semiclassical measures $\mu_{sc}$ of quasimodes spectrally supported in intervals of width $\epsilon \frac{\h}{|\log \h|}$, a critical-type regime when considering ``delocalization".
+We derive a lower bound for the Kolmogorov-Sinai entropy of $\mu_{sc}$ that depends explicitly on $\epsilon$, in the spirit of that given by Ananthamaran-Koch-Nonnenmacher.